mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 ... [that is] already something running through our head.
 So, it is always conceptualized.

-So, *what is it* is actually nothing to hold on [to].
+*What is it* is actually nothing to hold on [to].
 Nothing.

 It’s pretty hard to say through words.
-So, all we can say is how to be there.
+All we can say is how to be there.
 How to be there, how to handle you, how to handle with us, there.
 We can only tell you a way to be present or to learn what it is.
 But, if you try to say it, at that time, it becomes a blur.
-So that’s why, *what is it?*
+So that’s why, “What is it?”

 But on the other hand, it is not a blur, because you can know a way how to be present.
-So through the way how to be present, we can know.
+Through the way how to be present, we can know.
 We can know who we are, what it is.
 So at that time, *just this is it*.

 **Questioner:** But, still we have a longing.